On this page

 - Increase the visibility and quality of measures in the domain of outreach activities, activation, training and support of young people in NEET status and school dropouts

-- Analyse and optimise politics and practices of education and career guidance in accordance to labour market demands
+- Analyse and optimise politics and practices of education and career guidance in accordance with labour market demands

 - Promote trainings and measures which prepare young people for the future in the context of the digitalisation of the working life